ankitaditya/kalkinso/README.md

 ## Usage

 To use the application, open your browser and navigate to `http://localhost:3000`.
-You can interact with the web interface and explore the features provided by the Kalkinso project.
+You can interact with the web interface and explore the features provided by the KALKINSO project.

 ## API Endpoints

-The following are the main API endpoints available in the Kalkinso project:
+The following are the main API endpoints available in the KALKINSO project:

 - **User Authentication**
   - `POST /api/auth/register`: Register a new user